The Jane Austen Book Club (film)

 The Jane Austen Book Club is a 2007 American romantic drama film written and directed by Robin Swicord.
-The screenplay, adapted from the 2004 novel of the same name by Karen Joy Fowler, focuses on a book club formed specifically to discuss the six novels written by Jane Austen.
+The screenplay is adapted from the 2004 novel by Karen Joy Fowler.

+The film focuses on a book club formed specifically to discuss the six novels written by Jane Austen.
 As they delve into Austen's literature, the book club members find themselves dealing with life experiences that parallel the themes of the books they are reading.

+Released on October 5, 2007 in the United States, it was a moderate box office success, receiving mostly positive reviews.

 Plot

-The book club is the brainchild of fiftysomething six-time divorcée Bernadette (Kathy Baker), who develops the idea when she meets Prudie (Emily Blunt), a prim, married high school French teacher in her mid-20s, at a Jane Austen film festival.
-Bernadette plans to have six members discuss all of Austen's six novels (Pride and Prejudice, Sense and Sensibility, Emma, Persuasion, Mansfield Park, and Northanger Abbey), with each member hosting the group once a month.
-Also inducted into the club are Sylvia (Amy Brenneman), a librarian recently separated from her philandering lawyer husband Daniel (Jimmy Smits) after over two decades of marriage; Sylvia's 20-something lesbian daughter Allegra (Maggie Grace); Jocelyn (Maria Bello), a happily unmarried control freak and breeder of Rhodesian Ridgebacks, and Sylvia's friend since childhood; and Grigg (Hugh Dancy), a science fiction fan invited into the group by Jocelyn with the hope to match him with Sylvia.
+The Jane Austen Book Club is the brainchild of fiftysomething six-time divorcée Bernadette, who develops the idea when she meets Prudie, a prim, married high school French teacher in her mid-20s, at a Jane Austen film festival.
+The plan is to have six members discuss all six of Austen's novels (Pride and Prejudice, Sense and Sensibility, Emma, Persuasion, Mansfield Park, and Northanger Abbey), with each member hosting the group once a month.

+Also inducted into the club are Sylvia, a librarian recently separated from her philandering lawyer husband Daniel after over two decades of marriage; her twentysomething lesbian daughter Allegra; Jocelyn, a happily unmarried control freak and breeder of Rhodesian Ridgebacks, and Sylvia's friend since childhood; and Grigg, a science fiction fan invited into the group by Jocelyn with the hope to match him with Sylvia.

-As the months pass, each of the members develops characteristics similar to those of Austen's characters, and reacts to events in their lives similarly to their fictional counterparts.
+As the months pass, each of the members develops characteristics similar to those of Austen's characters.
+So, they react to events in their lives similarly to their fictional counterparts.

 Bernadette is the matriarchal figure who longs to see everyone find happiness.
 Sylvia clings to her belief in steadfast love and devotion (eventually reconciling with Daniel).
 Jocelyn denies her own feelings for Grigg while playing matchmaker for him and Sylvia.
-Prudie is encumbered with her inattentive husband Dean (Marc Blucas), and free-spirited, marijuana-smoking, aging hippie mother Mama Sky (Lynn Redgrave), who dies in a car accident.
-Prudie also finds herself desperately trying to resist her feelings for seductive student Trey (Kevin Zegers), meanwhile accusing Dean of coming on to her high-school acquaintance at Mama Sky's funeral.
-Allegra, who tends to meet her lovers while engaging in death-defying activities, feels betrayed because her partner, aspiring writer Corinne (Parisa Fitz-Henley), uses Allegra's life as the basis for her short stories.
+Prudie is encumbered with her inattentive husband Dean, and free-spirited, marijuana-smoking, aging hippie mother Mama Sky, who dies in a car accident.

+Prudie also finds herself desperately trying to resist her feelings for seductive student Trey, meanwhile accusing Dean of coming on to her high-school acquaintance at Mama Sky's funeral.
+Allegra, who tends to meet her lovers while engaging in death-defying activities, feels betrayed because her partner, aspiring writer Corinne, uses Allegra's life as the basis for her short stories.

 Grigg is attracted to Jocelyn and mystified by her seeming lack of interest in him, marked by her failure to read the Ursula Le Guin novels he hoped would interest her.
 He also serves as the comedic foil to Jocelyn's and Prudie's very serious takes on the books.